AliQambari/blog-api-v2/README.md

 ## LOGIN / USAGE:

-Send a POST request to the login endpoint (e.g., `/api/token/`) with your username and password:
+Send a POST request to the login endpoint (/api/token/) with your username and password:

 POST /api/token/
 Content-Type: application/json